RFK Jr. says autism 'destroys' families. Here's what those families want you to know

 His comments and his plan to swiftly study its causes, have splintered a community of millions of people living with autism.
 For some, they were an overdue recognition of the day-to-day difficulties for families with autistic loved ones.
 To others, Kennedy deeply misrepresented the realities of their disability, provoking concern about his ability to handle a sweeping assessment of the disorder.

-Some worry, too, that Kennedy has spent years suggesting that vaccines might cause autism, despite decades of scientific research that shows no such link.
+Some worry, too, that Kennedy has spent years suggesting that vaccines might cause autism, despite decades of scientific research showing no such link.

-Ohio father Scott Copeland, himself autistic and a parent to two autistic children, does not trust that Kennedy will conduct a legitimate study.
+Ohio father Scott Copeland, himself autistic and a parent to two autistic children, doesn't trust that Kennedy will conduct a legitimate study.

 “It’d be like standing up and saying you’re going to have the cure for cancer in six months,” said Copeland, who's 56.
 “Angry isn’t a sufficient word.”

-While announcing plans to study the causes of autism, Kennedy described a grim life for those who have to cope with it.
+While announcing plans to study the causes of autism, Kennedy described a grim life for those who cope with it.

-For Kelly Van Den Berghe, Kennedy’s comments reflect a painful reality for the son she loves.
+For Kelly Van Den Berghe, Kennedy’s comments reflect a painful reality for her son.
 The Massachusetts mom of five has an 18-year-old son, Daniel, who has profound autism.

 “My child, I do truly believe, that if he were able to tell us, he would not want autism because this has not affected him in a positive way,” Van Den Berghe said.
 “So, for me, having someone finally recognize my son and his population is amazing.”